dbcli/cli_helpers/CONTRIBUTING.rst

 Development Setup
 -----------------

-Read to contribute?
+Ready to contribute?
 Here's how to set up CLI Helpers for local development.

 1. `Fork the repository <https://github.com/dbcli/cli_helpers>`_ on GitHub.
 2. Clone your fork locally::